michelle192837/test-infra/kettle/README.md

 # PubSub

-Kettle `stream.py` leverages Google Cloud [PubSub] to alert on GCS changes within the `kubernetes-jenkins` bucket.
-These events are tied to the `gcs-changes` Topic in the `kubernetes-jenkins` project where Prow job artifacts are collated.
+Kettle `stream.py` leverages Google Cloud [PubSub] to alert on GCS changes within the `kubernetes-ci-logs` bucket.
+These events are tied to the `gcs-changes` Topic in the `kubernetes-ci-logs` project where Prow job artifacts are collated.
 Each time an artifact is finalized, a PubSub event is triggered and Kettle collects job information when it sees a resource uploaded called `finished.json` (indicating the build completed).

-[Topic Creation] can be performed by running `gcloud config set project kubernetes-jenkins` and `gsutil notification create -t gcs-changes -f json gs://kubernetes-jenkins`
+[Topic Creation] can be performed by running `gcloud config set project kubernetes-ci-logs` and `gsutil notification create -t gcs-changes -f json gs://kubernetes-ci-logs`

 [Subscriptions] are in Kuberenetes Jenkins Build - PubSub.
 - kettle